johncoder/jot/docs/projects/jot_eval_security_approval.md

 3. **User-Friendly**: Clear approval workflows that don't impede productivity
 4. **Flexible**: Configurable policies for different environments
 5. **Transparent**: Users always know what code will execute
-6. **Compatible**: Works with existing standards-compliant proposal
+6. **Hierarchical Configuration**: Path-based rules with directory hierarchy support

 ## Conclusion

 This simplified security and approval system provides essential protection for code execution while maintaining jot's focus on practical utility.
 By concentrating on change detection and user approval rather than complex code analysis, the system remains understandable and maintainable.

-The three-mode approach (hash-based, prompt, always) covers the most common use cases while leaving room for advanced features in future phases.
+The three-mode approach (hash-based, prompt, always) combined with hierarchical path-based configuration covers the most common use cases while leaving room for advanced features in future phases.

 ---